Mayotte: 2012 and 2017 censuses

-No questions regarding the knowledge and/or use of languages were asked in the 2012 and 2017 censuses, and no question relative to languages will be asked in the future censuses of Mayotte, leaving the now quite outdated census data from 2007 as the last official data on the topic of languages.
+No questions regarding the knowledge or use of languages were asked in the 2012 and 2017 censuses, and no question relative to languages will be asked in the future censuses of Mayotte, leaving the now quite outdated census data from 2007 as the last official data on the topic of languages.
 Improvement in schooling has markedly increased French literacy and knowledge since 2007.

 2007 census

-At the 2007 census, 63.2% of people 14 years and older reported that they could speak French, with large differences with age.
+At the 2007 census, 63.2% of people 14 years old and older reported that they could speak French, with large differences with age.
 87.1% of those whose age was 14 to 19 years old reported that they could speak it, whereas only 19.6% of those aged 65 and older reported that they could speak it.
 93.8% of the population whose age was 14 or older reported that they could speak one of the local languages of Mayotte (Shimaore, Kibushi, Kiantalaotsi, or any of the Comorian dialects, which the census included in the 'local languages').
 6.2% of the population aged 14 and older reported that they spoke none of the local languages and could speak only French.